MichaelMontei/React-Project-Create-Edit-Delete-Book-List/README.md

 In this project I wanted to make a Book List where a customer can add books, edit titles of books and delete books.
 I used several components (BookCreate, BookList, BookEdit and BookShow) which you can find in my projects folder.

-The finished project can be found here: https://dainty-truffle-0863c6.netlify.app

 ![Books](./books/src/images/project.JPG)